Frequently Asked Questions

 Yes, part of the summer component is that you live on campus and participate in the activities and programming in the evenings.
 Should you have questions or concerns, please contact Ed Gricius at 773.508.7714 or email@example.com.

-- Are students in the Bridge to Loyola program permitted to participate in Learning Communities?
+- Are students in the Bridge to Loyola program permitted to participate in first-year learning communities?

 - What does the program entail during the academic year?

 Students take a regular freshmen course load of 14-17 credits, which includes dedicated sections of the required First Year Seminar course (UNIV 101) taught by the students’ academic advisors.
-As additional support and benefit from full-time faculty, we also offer additional classes that students can take together, such as Biology 101 and the College Writing Seminar.
-You can take classes with the students you meet during the summer and continue your study groups throughout the year.
-Then in the Spring semester, Bridge students take a leadership seminar course (CIEP 111) taught by Bridge staff and faculty.
+Then in the Spring semester, Bridge students take a leadership seminar course (CIEP 111) taught by the Academic Advisors for the Bridge program.
 In this class, students will apply what they are learning about leadership to planning and implementing a service project for a local community organization.

 - Are there additional costs associated with the program?